 So women with active sex lives are likely to look better, feel better about themselves and are less prone to stress and depression.

 Dr. Lisa cites a Duke University study that showed that having sex 200 times or more per year could increase your lifespan by six years.
 By engaging in intercourse more often, there is also a natural boost in self-esteem and self-confidence.

 Studies show with prolonged usage Moringa Oleifera, ingestion may produce increased effects on fertility.
-As stated before Moringa increases your sex drive, giving more opportunities for pregnancy to occur.
+As stated before Moringa increases your sex drive.
+So by aiding sexual stimulation in women Moringa gives you more opportunities for pregnancy to occur.

 The idea of sex during your period may not appeal to some.
 However, having sex while menstruating has been shown to help decrease the risk for endometriosis, a common condition in which uterine tissue grows outside of the uterus, causing pelvic pain and sex that hurts, according to researchers at Yale University School of Medicine.

 Also while Moringa may help you get pregnant; women should be aware that Moringa seeds can act as an abortifacient (causes abortion) so do not use if you are pregnant or believe you are pregnant.

 In fact you should always get medical advice regarding the dosage and effects of Moringa for you as an individual.